krishnabits001/task_driven_data_augmentation/README.md

 III) Dataset download.<br/>
 To download the acdc, check the website :<br/>
 https://www.creatis.insa-lyon.fr/Challenge/acdc. <br/>
 All the images were bias corrected using N4 algorithm with a threshold value of 0.001.
-For more details refer to the paper.
+For more details refer to the paper.<br/>

 IV) Train the models.<br/>
 One can train the models stepwise (check "train/train_script.sh" script for commands, also stated below)<br/>
 Steps :<br/>
 1) To train the deformation field generator cGAN to generate the deformation fields.<br/>
 cd train_model/ <br/>